-What is a refurbishment loan?
+What is a refurbishment loans?

 A refurbishment loan is used to make improvements to a property you intend to rent out or sell rather than live in.
 These renovations can be anything from cosmetic changes up to major structural alterations that typically require planning permission.
 This type of loan is suitable for developers, landlords and property investors.